-All who use the AAS will apply it differently depending on each organisations collective skills and experience, and their degree of dependence upon the leader.
+All who use the AAS will apply it differently depending on each an organisations group's collective skills and experience, and their degree of dependence upon the leader.
 Regardless of the extent to which the AAS is adopted, each organisation, guide and leader has a duty of care to their participants and an expectation to comply with current South Australian legislation.
-Even in the case where an organisation regards their participants as independent (e.g. a peer to peer lead ride where leadership is shared) there is still an expectation of their organisation to provide a duty of care.
+Even in the case where an organisation regards their participants as independent there is still an expectation of their organisation to provide a duty of care.